K Records: Dub Narcotic Studio

 In 1993, Johnson converted a small basement space into a recording studio, which he named Dub Narcotic Studio.
 The arrangement allowed him to host musicians while recording, and to experiment with studio engineering techniques.
 Beck recorded One Foot in the Grave for K Records at Dub Narcotic, which became its most financially successful record.
 Other albums recorded at the studio include early Modest Mouse albums, Johnson's eponymous Dub Narcotic Sound System project, and The Halo Benders' God Don't Make No Junk album.

 The studio was relocated to the former Olympia Knitting Mills building in the late 1990s, and added a 16-track tape machine.
 The extra space meant the studio could serve as offices for K Records and provide artist and musician housing.
 Other businesses in the mill included independent musician service companies offering services such as tour booking, promotion, and artist studio space.
 In 2016, Johnson acknowledged that the studio hadn't generated the income he had anticipated for the label.

 Then an Evergreen State College student, Phil Elverum of the Microphones recorded his first album, Tests (1998), after being given the keys to the studio.
 Elverum became a fixture of the Dub Narcotic control room.
 Among albums recorded by Elverum at the studio were the Jon Spencer Blues Explosion.
 The debut record by Arrington de Dionyso, an Evergreen student with an internship at K, was recorded and released on K as Old Time Relijun.
 Elverum also recorded Mirah Tov Zeitlyn, known as Mirah, at the studio.
 These acts helped define a new era of the K Records sound, which shifted its emphasis and started producing records known for their experimental production techniques while maintaining their lo-fi authenticity.

 Influence

-The label has been influential in anti-corporate independent music and underground DIY punk culture, particularly in the Olympia music scene, and is the subject of a documentary directed by Heather Rose Dominic entitled The Shield Around the K, with a tagline of "Do It Yourself".